When both sides are made up of squishy characters

 - The Old World of Darkness was little better.
-Since a character was stunned if they took more than their stamina in damage, and most weapons like a shotgun or a melee-focused character would do just that, whoever lost initiative had best just pray they made it out of the first round still able to take an action.
-Add this to a game system where the average damage for a shotgun was 4-5 health levels, taking wounds caused you increasing penalties to all actions, and you only had eight Hit Points to begin with, and combat was effectively over in a few rounds.
+Since a character gets stunned if they take more than their stamina in damage, and most weapons like a shotgun or a melee-focused character would do just that, whoever loses initiative had best just pray they made it out of the first round still able to take an action.
+Add this to a game system where the average damage for a shotgun is 4-5 health levels, taking wounds causes increasing penalties to all actions, and you only have eight Hit Points to begin with, and combat was effectively over in a few rounds.

 - Fights with Master-type enemies (things like Hive Tyrants and Daemon Princes) and, to somewhat lesser extent, Elite ones in Deathwatch and Black Crusade tend to be like this.
 Since both the players and the enemies can do huge amounts of damage, the fight generally come down to who goes first and who can dodge/parry better.

 - Many First-Person Shooters have "InstaGib" or "One Shot One Kill" mode where all players are given an overkilling weapon, making everyone effectively One-Hit-Point Wonder.